kadeska/my_application/README.md

 This is my 3D game project created using QT Creator as my IDE.
 Why QT Creator you might ask, well, because I like the feel of using QT Creator.
 It offers a cross platform windowing system, plus it has a neat UI tool to build such windows.
 I use QT creator to make development tools.
 I can still build my game without the use of QT Creator once its ready for the first release.

+I use blender for modeling, texturing, animation, and level/world design.

 ##### story

 This is going to be a game about adventure and survival.
 You wake up lost in a richly dense forest, with some scratches and bruises, as well as what feels like a broken rib.